Skip to content

 • Product assigned to a "Pack separately" packing rule

-• “Box A” is selected on the packing rule as the “Packing Box for Product”
+• "Box A" is the selected packing box

-• “Box X” and “Box Y” are not selected on the rule but are set to be available for all products
+• "Box X" and "Box Y" are available for all products but not selected

-Result: SHQ will use Box A. Box X and Box Y are not considered.
-Note, if Box A wasn’t added to this packing rule, a SHQ_CUSTOM box would be created to pack the product separately.
+Result: SHQ uses Box A exclusively.
+Box X and Box Y aren't considered.
+If Box A wasn't chosen, a default SHQ_CUSTOM box might be used to pack the item separately.

 Example 4